 Challenge number Detail of challenge EYFS Starting points for our youngest children are significantly below national expectations.
 Nursery class baseline on entry indicates that approximately 93 %disadvantaged pupils arrive below age-related expectations compared to of other pupils.
 Prime areas of learning in Nursery, along-side Literacy and Numeracy in Reception, are the main areas that need to be addressed to support learning and enable our youngest learners to develop.
 Language Deficit Assessments, observations and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
-These are evident from Nursery through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
+These are evident from Nursery (Wellcomm) through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 Increasing numbers of EAL/Newly Arrived Pupils (NAPS) are enrolling into the school who are also PP. This is a challenge to staff who are dealing with rapidly changing cohorts with specific language needs.
 These children have little or no English language.
-Early Reading and Writing Assessments, observations, and discussions with pupils show disadvantaged pupils have greater difficulties with phonics than their peers - 14% of Year 3 pupils have not passed the phonics screening check.
-(50% PP) Year 2 data (Dec2021) 92% PP met the standard due to extra support for phonics and interventions.
-Limited phonic skills negatively impacts their development as readers.
-On average 70% of PP readers across all year groups are below age related expectations (based on Autumn 2021 teacher assessment data) Our assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing.
-Autumn 2021 writing data shows that approximately 90 % are below ARE.
+Early Reading Assessments, observations, and discussions with pupils show disadvantaged pupils have greater difficulties with phonics than their peers - and Writing 100% of PP in Year 2 met the PSC in June 2022 or June 2023 Year 1 data (June 2023) 83% PP met the standard due to extra support for phonics and interventions.
+(2/12 children did not meet the standard and are receiving phonic and reading support) Limited phonic skills negatively impacts their development as readers.
+On average 56% of PP readers across all year groups are below age related expectations (based on Autumn 2023 teacher assessment data) Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
+These find- ings are supported by national studies.